Want to learn how to cook a steak to your desired doneness? You’re in the right place.

 To grill over direct heat, set the grill to 450 °F, close the lid, and allow it to preheat for 15 minutes.

-Take the steaks off the grill, then set the grill's temperature to 450 °F. Allow it to preheat with the lid closed for about 10 minutes, and put the steaks back on the grill.
+Take the steaks off the grill, then raise grill's temperature to 450°F. (Alternatively heat your Flatrock Flat Top Grill to high.
+Allow it to preheat with the lid closed for about 10 minutes, and put the steaks back on the grill.

 See all of Traeger's steak recipes for more ideas on how to cook a steak on a pellet grill.